-Today we want to talk to you about an interesting feature of simpleRTK2B and simpleRTK2Blite ZED-F9P boards.
+In this tutorial we want to tell you about the interesting feature of simpleRTK2B series boards with ZED-F9P .
 The onboard flash memory can be used as a “black box” to record up to 50’000 positions, but only of some limited position fix data.
 The recorded data for a fix comprises:

 - Latitude and longitude to a precision of one millionth of a degree.
 Depending on position on Earth this is a precision in the order of 0.1 m.

 - Altitude (height above mean sea level) to a precision of 0.1 m

 - Ground speed to a precision of 1 cm/s Satellites used

 - Position accuracy value, but anything below 70cm will be shown as 70cm.
 Position fix, but it only stores 3D fix, even if it’s a RTK fix or FLOAT fix.

 As you can see from above, is not really usable for RTK position storage, but it can useful as “black box” in case you need it.

 How to log basic data with simpleRTK2B series receiver?